paixaop/node-time-uuid/README.md

 Time sortable identifiers can very useful in situations where you want to sort your objects by time, for instance messages in a user's inbox.

-The generated IDs are not standard UUID, or GUID and are generated with the following format:
+This module generates 15 byte IDs with the following format:

   * 32 bit time
-  * 16 bit micro time
+  * 24 bit micro time
   * 24 bit machine id
   * 16 bit pid
   * 24 bit increment

-And are stored internally as a node buffer.
+Please note that the generated IDs are not standard UUID, or GUID.

 ## Install